ushatechmanish/gradle_practice/README.md

 - Input can be files , configuration properties or output of another task
 - Action is what the task does
 - Outputs are files produced by Action (for example files in build directory)

+## How to apply new Plugin
+ - search for Gradle plugin page on google search
+ - search for a plugin
+ - Identify the latest plugin  and click
+ - The plugin page will show the information to use the plugin and will list the tasks and configuration for the plugin